Franklin County Criminal Records

 Official Franklin County and Ohio record sources

 Disclosure: criminal.com may earn a commission when you use the people-search tool on this page, which is powered by a third-party background-check service.
-Results from such tools are for your personal knowledge only and may not be used to make decisions about employment, housing, credit, tenant screening, or any other purpose covered by the Fair Credit Reporting Act (FCRA).
-A mugshot or arrest record is not proof of guilt.
-This page is general information about Franklin County public records, not legal advice; for advice about your situation, consult an attorney.
-Information was last reviewed in June 2026 and laws and county systems may change.
+Results are for personal knowledge only and may not be used for employment, housing, credit, tenant screening, or any other purpose covered by the Fair Credit Reporting Act.
+An arrest or booking record is not proof of guilt.
+This page is general information, not legal advice; for advice about a specific situation, consult an attorney.

 Browse records by state